-We have two different types of tanks to provide customers with a safe and comfortable environment.
+We have two different types of devices to provide customers with a safe and comfortable environment.

 We started this business because we have a passion and drive to bring the benefits of floating to the city of Columbia, a place that we love and call home.
 Clarity Float Spa is not just a place to float, but a community where you can feel at home even when you're not floating.